To every thing there is a season,

-In addition, pre-planning enables you to make informed, intelligent decisions and assume the financial responsibility at today’s costs, Pre-planning can include the selection of cemetery plot locations, memorial markers, and burial expenses.
+In addition, advance planning enables you to make informed, intelligent decisions and assume the financial responsibility at today’s costs, advance planning can include the selection of cemetery plot locations, memorial markers, and burial expenses.

-At your time of need. we accommodate your personal preferences for burial arrangements in accordance with Jewish tradition and family preferences.
-The Garden of Remembrance will work with your family members and clergy, and provide whatever is needed to provide a meaningful and respectful memorial service.
+At your time of need, we accommodate your personal preferences for burial arrangements in accordance with Jewish tradition and family preferences.
+The Garden of Remembrance will work with your family members and clergy, and provide whatever is needed to ensure a meaningful and respectful memorial service.